 Occupation: Co-Founder of LaLaScoop, Writer, Educator, Designer of Wear2learn T-shirts

 Hometown: Old Lyme, Connecticut

-How often do you fly: This past year, about once a month.
+How often do you fly?
+About once a month.

-How many countries have you been to: Never counted, but will now…maybe 28+
+How many countries have you been to?
+Never counted.

-Favorite international city: Love Taormina (Sicily), Paris, Bruges, Prague, Rome.
+Favorite international city: Taormina (Sicily), Paris, Bruges, Prague, Rome.

 Least favorite country: China, sadly I had a rough time there in 1994, but perhaps my opinion would change if I went back.

-Favorite U.S. airport: Burbank, CA or Long Beach, CA—so small and in and out quick and in Burbank, who doesn’t like to grab their bag outside?
+Favorite U.S. airport: Burbank, CA or Long Beach, CA—so small and in and out quick, and who does’’t like to grab their bag outside?

 Favorite hotel: Zeavola on Phi Phi Islands, Thailand or Astra in Santorini, Greece.

 Favorite cruise line: Not a big fan of cruises, unless it is a private yacht or intimate boat although Semester at Sea was similar to one big college cruise line and that experience was remarkable.